Released under the MIT License. See LICENSE for details.

 [docs] def utc_now() -> datetime.datetime: """Get timezone-aware current utc time.
 Just a shortcut for datetime.datetime.now(datetime.UTC).
 Avoid datetime.datetime.utcnow() which is deprecated and gives naive times. """ return datetime.datetime.now(datetime.UTC)

 [docs] def utc_now_naive() -> datetime.datetime: """Get naive utc time.
 This can be used to replace datetime.utcnow(), which is now deprecated.
-Most all code should migrate to use timezone-aware times instead of this. """ return datetime.datetime.now(datetime.UTC).replace(tzinfo=None)
+Most all code should migrate to use timezone-aware times instead of relying on this. """ return datetime.datetime.now(datetime.UTC).replace(tzinfo=None)

 [docs] def utc_today() -> datetime.datetime: """Get offset-aware midnight in the utc time zone.""" now = datetime.datetime.now(datetime.UTC) return datetime.datetime( year=now.year, month=now.month, day=now.day, tzinfo=now.tzinfo )